 The Bridge Personality: 16 Jung Personality Types report

 Products

-The Bridge Personality: Extended report.
-Now information on the 16 Bridge Types and 34 Bridge competencies.
+The Bridge Personality Big Five + 16 Jung Type report provides detailed insights into the 16 Bridge Types and 34 traits linked to the Big Five.
 Here you can find an example report.

+The Bridge Personality: 16 Jung Personality Types report